 The Downsides of Discounting

-Today, we’re talking about Black Friday sales, but this discussion can apply to all sales.
+Today, we’re talking about Black Friday sales, but this mindset applies to all sales.

 We agree with Kevin’s post on why Mizzen + Main doesn’t discount.
 Let’s stop playing games and have an honest conversation about what stuff costs and why you should buy it.

-Here is an honest number: The Outbreaker Backpack costs us 123% more to make than the V2 Tortuga Backpack did.
-But you can buy it for just 50% more.
+Here is an honest number: we spend 123% more making an Outbreaker Backpack than we did making its predecessor, the V2 Tortuga Backpack.
+But you only pay 50% more.

 We sell our bags online directly to you to manage costs.
-As a vertical commerce brand, Tortuga can make highly technical packs with the best components on the market.
+As a direct-to-consumer brand, Tortuga can make highly technical packs with the best components on the market.
 If we had to sell our bags at retail, they would cost twice as much.
-This pricing power lets us control the product and messaging.
-We don’t have to be dependent on parasitic business models that profit by selling other brands’ products as a discount.
+We don’t have to depend on parasitic business models that destroy brands by constantly discounting them.